richardhollis/camplayer/README.md

 ## Configuration
 ### Getting started
-Create and open following file (assumes you are running as user 'pi')
+Create and open the following file (assumes you are running as user 'pi')
 ```
 /home/pi/.camplayer/config.ini
 ```